spanish yoga retreat logo

 • Heat the oil in a small pan

-• sprinkle the hot tadka over the still warm dhokla
+• sprinkle the hot sagar over the still warm dhokla

 • allow to cool and enjoy with a sweet chutney such as tamarind and date sauce, or coconut-green chilli and corander chutney